shivrampatil18-arch/E-Commerce-webpage/README.md

-If your project is made only with HTML, CSS, and JavaScript, use this README instead:

 # 🛒 CartZen E-Commerce Website

 CartZen is a responsive e-commerce website developed using HTML, CSS, and JavaScript.
 It provides a modern online shopping interface with product listings, product details, shopping cart features, and a user-friendly design.